AWStats is short for Advanced

 AWStats development started in 1997 and is still developed today by same author (Laurent Destailleur).

-However, development is now only "maintenance" or small new features because author spend, since July 2008, most of his time as project leader on another major OpenSource projet called Dolibarr ERP & CRM.
+However, development is now done on "maintenance fixes" or small new features.
+Reason is that author spend, since July 2008, most of his time as project leader on another major OpenSource projet called Dolibarr ERP & CRM and works

-But a lot of other developers maintains the software, above all for Linux distributions (fedora, debian, ubuntu...).
+A lot of other developers maintains the software, providing patches, or packages, above all for Linux distributions (fedora, debian, ubuntu...).

 gateway interface) or directly from the operating system command line.